ajitagupta/motivationforeverybody/README.md

 motivation to strike is that it almost never comes with enough voltage to actually get you started.

+Most people are confused about the source of motivation.
+They think motivation is the spark that automatically produces lasting eagerness to do hard work; the greater the motivation, the more effort you’re willing to put in.
+Actually, motivation is a result.
+Motivation is the pride you take in work you have already done—which fuels your willingness to do even more.
+That’s why tips for how to feel more motivated often fall short.
+Most of that advice can be boiled down to “You can be more motivated.
+All you have to do is dig deep into your mind and find that motivation within.”

 Small successes are fun—and motivating.
 That’s why you already have everything you need.
 That’s why motivation isn’t something you have.
 Motivation is something